How to Become a Licensed Counselor in Pennsylvania

 How Do I Become a Counselor in Pennsylvania?

 Individuals who feel compelled to assist others and improve lives may thoroughly enjoy a career in counseling.
 Pennsylvania is a great state to study and practice counseling.
-The Pennsylvania Department of Labor and Industry reports that counseling jobs will grow by 9.5% through the year 2020.
 In addition to that, the average median salary in Pennsylvania is higher than that of the national average.
 With the right educational background and experience, you could be on track to a great career in counseling.

 What Are the Requirements to Become a Counselor in Pennsylvania?